At a Glance

 - Tasks: Lead a special needs school, ensuring innovative education and support for 250 amazing pupils.

-- Company: Glenwood School is a vibrant special needs school in Essex, dedicated to excellence in education.
+- Company: Glenwood School is a vibrant special needs school in Essex, dedicated to outstanding education.

-- Benefits: Enjoy a supportive team, wellbeing packages, and opportunities for professional growth.
+- Benefits: Enjoy a supportive team, staff wellbeing package, and opportunities for professional growth.

 - Why this job: Make a real impact on learners' lives in a warm, collaborative environment.

-- Qualifications: Proven leadership skills and a passion for inclusive education are essential.
+- Qualifications: Proven leadership skills and a commitment to excellence in special needs education required.

-- Other info: Visits to the school are encouraged to experience our ethos firsthand.
+- Other info: Visits to the school are encouraged; interviews scheduled for July 2025.

 Glenwood School is a special needs school in the south of Essex.
 We have 250 amazing pupils aged 3 to 19 identified with complex SEND.
 We are committed to providing an outstanding standard of education through meaningful research which informs our teaching and learning approaches.
 We provide personalised, innovative, flexible learning programmes and therapies to support children and young people with statements of educational needs and education health and care plans.
 The school adapts to our learners' needs, not the other way around.